Hybrid fiber-coaxial: Evolution of HFC networks

 To cope with needs for increased digital bandwidth such as for DOCSIS internet, cable operators have implemented expansions in the RF spectrum in HFC networks beyond 1 GHz to 1.2 GHz, have transitioned to only handling IP traffic in the network thus eliminating dedicated video RF channels, used digital transport adapters (DTAs) for transmitting normally analog signals, or used Switched Digital Video (SDV) which allows the number of television channels in coaxial cables to be reduced without reducing the number of channels that are offered.

 Towards the end of the 1990s GaAs (Gallium Arsenide) transistors were introduced in HFC nodes and amplifiers, replacing silicon transistors which allowed an expansion of the spectrum used in HFC from 870 MHz to 1 GHz by 2006.
 GaN transistors, introduced in 2008 and adopted in the 2010s allowed for another expansion to 1.2 GHz, or for expansion from 550 MHz to 750 MHz in older networks to 1 GHz without changing the spacing between amplifiers.

 Remote PHY is an evolution of the HFC network that aims to reduce the use of coaxial cable in the network and improve signal quality.
 In a conventional HFC network, headend equipment such as CMTSs and CCAPs are connected to the HFC network using RF interfaces which physically are coaxial cable connections and optical signals in fiber optic cables in the network are analog.
 In Remote PHY, equipment such as CMTSs or CCAPs are connected directly to the HFC network using fiber optics carrying digital signals, eliminating the RF interface and coaxial cables at the CMTS/CCAP and RF modulation at the headend, and replacing analog signals in fiber optic cables in the network, with digital signals such as 10 Gigabit Ethernet signals, which eliminate the need for calibrating the HFC network bi-annually, extends the reach of the network, reduces the cost of equipment and maintenance, and improves signal quality and allows for modulation such as 4096 QAM instead of 1024 QAM, allowing more information to be transmitted at a time, per bit.
 This requires more sophisticated optical nodes which can also convert signals from digital to analog performing modulation, unlike conventional optical nodes which only need to convert signals from optical to electrical.
-These devices are known as Remote PHY devices (RPDs) or Remote MACPHY devices (RMDs).
+These devices are known as Remote PHY devices (RPDs) or Remote MACPHY devices (RMDs) replacing conventional optical nodes.
 RPDs come in shelf variants which can be installed in apartment buildings (MDUs, multi dwelling units) and can also be installed in optical nodes or at a small hub which distributes signals similarly to a conventional HFC network.
 Alternatively Remote PHY can allow for a CMTS/CCAP to be located in a remote data center away from customers.